barbagroup/land-spill/available_code_review.md

 # Available solver/code review

-We did a search for open-source shallow-water equation solvers and try to find candidates.
-Note we only focus on solvers for full 2D shallow-water equations.
+We searched open-source shallow-water equation solvers and tried to find candidates.
+Note we only focused on solvers for full 2D shallow-water equations.
 The solvers for diffusive or kinematic wave approximations are not considered here.

 The focuses are:

-1. Solver completeness: if a solver has more features that we require, it is deemed more complete because that means we need fewer code modifications.
+1. Solver completeness: if a solver has more features that we require, we deem it more complete because that means we need fewer code modifications.

-2. Difficulty of code modifications: we have to consider the programming language used and the code design of the candidate solvers.
+2. The difficulty in modifying source code: we have to consider the programming language used and the code design of the candidate solvers.
 Easy-to-understand source code can facilitate the code modification tasks.
-The way to evaluate this is somehow subjective, though.
+The way to evaluate this is somehow subjective, however.

-3. Software usability: we evaluate the software usability from users' aspect.
+3. Software usability: we evaluate the software usability from end-users' aspect.
 4. Open-source license.
-5. Support from original development teams: whether the development of the solvers are still active and whether the developers will likely to respond issues.
+5. Support from original development teams: whether the developments of the solvers are still active and whether the developers will likely to respond to issues.

-The required solver features includes:
+The essential solver features include:

 1. Topography term
 2. Friction models
 3. Adaptive mesh refinement
 4. Adaptive time steps
-4. Well-balance schemes
+4. Well-balanced schemes
 5. Dry/wet handling and positive preserving
 6. Outflow/open boundary conditions
 7. Parallelism (at least OpenMP)